Horowitz-Polchinski Solutions at Large $k$: Discussion

 The main goal of this paper was to complete the analysis of \cite{Chu:2025boe} and solve the equations that describe the large $k$ analogs of (generalized) Horowitz-Polchinski solutions.
 The result of this analysis is summarized in figure \ref{dphiinf}.
 Interestingly, these solutions only exist in a small region of the $(d,\beta)$ plane, where $d$ is the dimension of space and $\beta$ the inverse temperature.
 At the boundary of this region, described by the dashed line in the figure, the kinetic and potential terms for $(\phi,\chi)$ become singular and the dilaton diverges as $r\to 0$.

 There are a number of questions that our results raise. \begin{itemize} \item Is there a qualitative way to understand the form of the shaded region in figure \ref{dphiinf}, without solving the equations?
-In particular, why are there maximal values of the dimension $d$ and inverse temperature $\beta$ for which solutions exist? \item The maximal dimension appears to be equal to seven.
-In our analysis, this value was obtained numerically.
+In particular, why are there maximal values of the dimension $d$ and inverse temperature $\beta$ for which solutions exist? \item In our analysis, the maximal dimension $d_c$ was obtained numerically.
 Is there an analytic argument for it? \item Our analysis took place for large $k$.
 Is the picture similar for the actual HP problem, which has $k=1$ for the bosonic case, and $k=2$ for the supersymmetric one? \item Our main focus was on HP-like solutions.
 Where are the Euclidean black holes in the description of the analog of figure \ref{dphiinf}? \end{itemize} We leave these and other questions to future work.